Hawaii GOP chair resigns after party tweets about QAnon

 Neither Ostrov nor Boyette returned messages to The Associated Press on Monday seeking comment.

-Ostrov served as chairperson for four years in a state dominated by Democrats.
-In 2016, the retired Air Force colonel was defeated by former Democratic Rep. Colleen Hanabusa in the special election to serve out the remaining term of U.S. Rep. Mark Takai after his death.

-Republicans lost one of their five seats in the Hawaii House of Representatives in the November general election, leaving them with just four out of the 51 seats in the chamber.
+Republicans lost one of their five seats in the state House in the November general election, leaving them with just four out of the 51 seats in the chamber.
 The party holds one of the 25 seats in the state Senate.

 The party’s first vice chairperson, Boyd Ready, will serve as acting chairperson.
 The party will elect a new chairperson and executive committee in May.